lucasols/palinter/README.md

 - `global_rules` that have rules that are applied to all files.
 - `blocks` that have blocks of reusable rules.
-- And in the `folders` section, that is the basepoint for the linting.
+- Rules for specific folders are defined by the properties starting with `\\` followed by the folder path.

 Only folders that are defined in the `folders` section will be linted.
 If a folder is not in the `folders`, palinter will return an error, unless it is added to the `ignore_folders` section.